 Some writers are indeed good, but they just have the “attitude”.
 Unfortunately for them, any person who wants to be a successful writer and lacks these “attitude” could surpass such excellent writers because it is this “attitude” the prevents them from being productive.

 Here are the five common attitudes that hinder writers from being productive, and alongside are ways on how to optimize writing productivity.
+This also includes tips that you can use in writing a blog.

 Some writers would lie around all day, waiting until the deadline is near before they actually grab their pens or laptops and start writing.
 Their excuse: I’m extracting my creative juices.

 Such procrastination causes some writers to miss deadlines or submit mediocre pieces because they ran out of time to proofread or fact check.
 This is how a writer loses reputation and credibility in a snap.
+Their chance of being rich and famous in this field slowly drifting away

 A real writer would know that creative juices don’t come out while lying around.
 There are tricks to extracting ideas, one of these would be freewriting.
 This is a strategy used by writers to draw out ideas.
 What they do is just write down or type down anything that comes into their mind for about 30 minutes to an hour.
 Until all the unnecessary thoughts blocking their ideas are all flushed out.